 The statistics reveal that the vast majority of people chose to walk the Camino with 91% of all pilgrims walking the routes.
 The remaining 8% cycled the Camino.
-There is a great gender on the Camino with 48% women and 52% men.

 Let’s take a closer look at the most popular routes and the favourite starting Camino points in 2016.